-A Syslog message is a system-generated message produced by routers and switches that use to inform network administrators about useful information regarding the health and state of the device along with network events and incidents that occurred at that point in time.
-Syslog logging is a critical part of our network system because it provides easier troubleshooting and enhances security by providing visibility into the logs of all of our infrastructure devices and equipment that we manage.
+A Syslog message is a system-generated message produced by routers and switches used to inform network administrators about useful information regarding the health and state of the device, along with network events and incidents that occurred at that point in time.
+Syslog logging is critical to our network system because it provides easier troubleshooting and enhances security by providing visibility into the infrastructure devices and equipment logs.
 We will discuss the different Cisco logging locations and how to configure Syslog logging on these locations below.

 Syslog messages can be logged to various locations.
 These are the four ways and locations where we can store and display messages on our Cisco devices:

 - Logging Buffer – events saved in the RAM memory of a router or switches.
 The buffer has a fixed size to ensure that the log messages will not use up valuable system memory.
 It is enabled by default.

 - Console Line – events will be displayed in the CLI when you log in over a console connection.
 It is enabled by default.